Avelanda/MapYourGrid/docs/starter-kit.md

 </div>

 1. [Create an OpenStreetMap account](https://www.openstreetmap.org/user/new?cookie_test=true&referer=%2Fedit%3Feditor%3Did){target="_blank"} and log in.
-Switch to the `Edit` mode by pressing the button on the top panel.
-1. Select a `Good First Line` from the following list and copy the coordinates: [**Good First Lines**](good-first-lines.md){target="_blank"}
+1. Select a `Good First Line` from the following list, then click on `id Editor`: [**Good First Lines**](good-first-lines.md){target="_blank"}
-1. Copy the coordinates of the `Good First Line` into the `Search` field and press `Enter`.
-You should now see a transmission lines mapped with the open end at a power tower.
+1. This will open a tab within the edit mode of the iD editor, and move you to the location of the `Good First Line` you selected.
+You should now see a transmission line mapped with the open end at a power tower.
 1. iD will show you all OpenStreetMap data and with `Bing` or `ESRI` satellite imagery underneath.
-Depending on your region, you might want to switch to different satellite imagery by pressing the `Background Setting` button in the right panel.
+Depending on your region, you might want to switch to different satellite imagery by pressing the `Background Setting` button in the right panel, in case the imagery doesn't show the Power Towers.
-1. Now click on the `Line` button in the top panel and afterwards on the last power tower symbol next to the coordinates.
+1. To extend the power line, you can simply press on the last Power Tower and click `A` on your keyboard to extend the current line.
+If you don't want to extend the line and instead create a new line, you can also click on the `Line` button in the top panel and afterwards on the last power tower symbol next to the coordinates.
 1. Now, search for the next Power Towers.
 Looking at how the previous power towers looked will give you an idea of what the next one will look like.
 Most lines are straight and an equal distance apart.
 If you cannot see the previous power towers, you may need to switch to satellite view.
 Don't worry if you miss a power tower.
 Such issues are automatically detected, so another mapper may spot it.
 1. Place a new `node` at the base of all the power towers along the `way`, continuing as far as you can find new towers.
-1. Next, you need to tag the line correctly.
+1. Next, you need to tag the line and nodes correctly.
 To do this, first press `Esc` and then click on the way you have just drawn.
 In the left panel you can now edit the `Feature`.
-Press on the `Line` symbol and search for `Power Line`.
+Press on the `Line` symbol and search for `Power Line`, if the line hasn't already been tagged has `Power Line`.
-1. With your new Power Line still selected press `CTRL + ↓` will select all the `nodes` along your `Power Line`.
+1. With your new Power Line still selected pressing `CTRL + ↓` will select all the `nodes` along your `Power Line`.
-1. Now in the left panel go back to the search field and search for `Power Tower` or `High-Voltage Tower`.
+1. Now in the left panel, go back to the search field and search for `Power Tower` or `High-Voltage Tower`.
 1. Press on it, and all you nodes will become `Power Towers`.
 If you zoom in, you should now see the `Power Tower` now along the line.
-1. Resolve all warnings, issues and errors in your data by clicking on the ⚠️ symbol in the bottom right corner.
+1. Once you finished your mapping session, resolve all warnings, issues and errors in your data by clicking on the ⚠️ symbol in the bottom right corner.
 1. Now press the `Save` button in the right upper corner.
-Provide a very short decription what you have done in the Changeset comment, including a `#MapYourGrid` hashtag
+Provide a very short decription what you have done in the Changeset comment, including a `#MapYourGrid` hashtag.
 1. Finally press Press Upload.
 Congratulations!
 You have just mapped your very first transmission line.

 Sometimes, there are several possible options for line routing and it is unclear where the transmission lines actually go.
 In these cases, it is perfectly acceptable to simply place power towers.
 You can't go wrong by placing power towers.
 Another more experience mapper will see your towers and finish the line.